thkukuk/kubic-control/README.md

 this functionality as comma seperated list. `kubicctl rbac list` will print out a list of current configured roles and the corresponding users. `kubicctl rbac add <role> <user>` will add the user to the role.

+## Usage

+*  certificates Manage certificates for kubicd/kubicctl communication
+  * create <user>	Cerate certificate for an user.
+The certificate will be stored in the local directory where you did call kubicctl.
+  * initialize		Cerate CA, KubicD and admin certificates.
+This certificates will be stored in `/etc/kubicd/pki/`
+*  help         Help about any command
+*  init         Initialize Kubernetes Master Node
+  * --pod-network=<flannel|cilium>	Pod network
+*  kubeconfig   Download kubeconfig
+  * --output=<file>	Where the kubeconfig file should be stored
+* node          Manage kubernetes nodes
+  * add <node>,...
+Add new nodes to cluster.
+Node names must be the name used by salt for that node.
+A comma seperated list or '[]' syntax are allowed to specify more than one new node.
+  * reboot <node>      Reboot node from cluster.
+Node will be drained first.
+Node name must be the name used by salt for that node.
+  * remove      Remove node form cluster
+*  rbac         Manage RBAC rules
+  * add <role> <user>	Add user account to a role
+  * list 	List roles and accounts
+*  upgrade      Upgrade Kubernetes Cluster to the version of the installed kubelet command
+*  version      Print version information

 ## Notes